Personal branding is the best way to reach more audiences and create a global persona.

-They had to have had help from someone, somewhere, at some time in their life.
+They had to have help from someone, somewhere, at some time in their life.

 Similarly, becoming a recognized expert in a field can be incredibly challenging at first.

-And you’ll eventually need other big-name players in the industry to ‘recognize’ you as an expert, which will help you pull yourself along until you can reach the top.
+You’ll eventually need other big-name players in the industry to recognize you as an expert, which will boost your brand to help you reach the top of your chosen niche.

 Think about that.

-The guy arguably doesn’t need to listen to anyone.
-And yet, he uses mentors to help him sharpen his game.
+The guy arguably didn’t need to listen to anyone; and yet, he used mentors to help him sharpen his game.

 80% of CEOs surveyed in one study said they had a mentor to help them early in their careers.